maxdarque/up-graphql-yoga-server-example/README.md

   "profile": "name-of-newly-created-aws-profile", // references your AWS credentials "regions": ["eu-west-1"], // the region you wish to deploy to.
 Typically the same as your prisma deployment "lambda": {
-    "memory": 512 // how much memory you wish to allocate to lambda.
-For for details see Apex Up docs },
+    "memory": 512, // how much memory you wish to allocate to lambda.
+For for details see Apex Up docs "runtime": "nodejs8.10"
+  },
   "proxy": {
     "command": "npm start", //how up starts the server